Super02/ctf-writeups/Velgørenhed/README.md

 To execute the smart contract functions we are going to use [Ethereum remix](https://remix.ethereum.org/).
 We are going to create two files.
 An attack.sol file and a file named charity.sol.
 The charity file contains the source code of the smart contract.
 While the attack.sol is something we have to write ourselves.

 ##### Creating attack.sol
-Looking onlien we can find examples of reentrency attacks.
+Looking onlien we can find examples of reentrancy attacks.
 If we modify these examples we can use them here.
 We create a attack function that first executes the deposit function to deposit 0.1 ether.
 When we have deposited the ether we can then execute the vulnurable donateToContract function.
-We then have a fallback function that runes right before the donatorBalance is changed giving us an opportunity to withdraw our 0.1 ether.
-This leaves the donatorBalance at 0 untill after our fallback function is done executing as the donateToContract function executes the last line of code subtracting 0.1 ether from our donatorBalance that is 0.
+We then have a fallback function that runs right before the donatorBalance is changed giving us an opportunity to withdraw our 0.1 ether.
+This leaves the donatorBalance at 0 untill after our fallback function is done executing as the donateToContract function executes the last line of code subtracting 0.1 ether from our donatorBalance which is 0.
 This create a underflow as 0 - 0.1 would be a negative value thus wrapping the unsigned integer around giving us a large donatorBalance.
 ```javascript
 pragma solidity 0.7.4;